PyO3/pyo3/guide/src/function.md

 ### Calling rust `Fn`s in python

-If you have a static function, you can expose it with `#[pyfunction]` and use `wrap_function!` to get the corresponding `PyObject`.
+If you have a static function, you can expose it with `#[pyfunction]` and use `wrap_pyfunction!` to get the corresponding `PyObject`.
 For dynamic functions, e.g. lambda and functions that were passed as arguments, you must put them in some kind of owned container, e.g. a box.
 (Long-Term a special container similar to wasm-bindgen's `Closure` should take care of that).
 You can than use a `#[pyclass]` struct with that container as field as a way to pass the function over the ffi-barrier.
 You can even make that class callable with `__call__` so it looks like a function in python code.